In 1679, French poet Jean de La Fontaine once proclaimed, ”Rien ne pese tant que un secret.”

 Google’s ecosystem is built almost entirely around layered partnerships that have translated into varying degrees of open-source projects for the benefit of all users.
-It takes minimal effort to jailbreak an Android device, developer options can be toggled on and off in some handsets, and most applications can be published to the Play store so long as they are not made with malicious intent.
+It takes minimal effort to jailbreak an Android device.
+Developer options can be toggled on and off in some handsets, and most applications can be published to the Play store so long as they are not made with malicious intent.
 From the start, Google has given the Android system to the developer community for free, resulting in dozens of innovations.
 But there are risks to this, as well.
 Remember the Virus Shield App?
-While it will always be debated on whether Apple or Google is the ruler of the smartphone market, no one can honestly say one is better than the other.
+We will always debate on whether Apple or Google is the ruler of the smartphone market; no one can honestly say one is better than the other.

 Eventually, Apple released tools like software development kits (SDKs) and application programming interfaces (APIs).
 By opening the toolbox that Apple themselves used, millions of developers could work together for free.
-The annual Worldwide Developers Conference (WWDC) further allows Apple to really determine how much control is needed from both the consumer end of the spectrum and the company itself.
+The annual Worldwide Developers Conference (WWDC) further allows Apple to determine how much control is needed from both the consumer end of the spectrum and the company itself.

 The following are considered common challenges faced when making the jump to an open platform.
 See if any of the ones I listed here have crossed your mind:

 1. Disrupting the traditional vendor model.
 Most teams in organizations are relatively small, with most projects and purchases being built on longstanding relationships with vendors who are intimately acquainted with the needs of the business.

 2. Requiring newer experts when implementing systems.
 Most experts are in academia.

 3. Determining what information can be shared and controlled.
-How do you businesses determine who the moderator of content is?
+How do your businesses determine who the moderator of content is?
 Would it be an executive?
 A developer?
 An intern?

 4. Concerns about privacy.
-Is the information of the users or the content itself being put at risk?
+Is the information of the users or the material itself being put at risk?